open-education-hub/operating-systems/content/chapters/compute/lab/content/synchronization.md

 This is what conditions are for, ultimately.

 Now that you understand the concept of synchronization, you should apply it in a broader context.
-[In the Arena](./arena.md#synchronization---thread-safe-data-structure), you'll find an exercise asking you to make an existing arraylist implementation thread-safe.
+[In the Arena](./arena.md#synchronization---thread-safe-data-structure), you'll find an exercise asking you to make an existing array list implementation thread-safe.
 Have fun!

 ## Thread-Local Storage (TLS)